Olive Tree (religious movement): Decline after 1980

 By 1980, Park had started presenting a new theology.
 He revealed that ninety-five percent of the Bible was wrong, Jesus was not the Christ, and the real Messiah was Park himself, who was also God the Creator, while the God mentioned in the Christian Bible was in fact a “king devil.”
 He also taught he would never die and would enter the Millennium with his body.

 Contrary to his expectations, only a limited percentage of his followers were ready to accept what scholar Kim Chang Han called in his dissertation a “radical divorce from Christian beliefs,” and the movement quickly declined.
 Another reason for the decline was Park’s ill health in his last years.
-He suffered from diabetes and tuberculosis, and was also diagnosed with schizophrenia.
+He suffered from diabetes and tuberculosis and was also diagnosed with schizophrenia.

-Park died in 1990, and his remaining followers divided into rival groups.
+Park died in 1990 and his remaining followers divided into rival groups.
 The largest one, with a few thousand followers, continues its activities under the name The Church of Heavenly Father (Cheonbugyo, 천부교).
 The center of its doctrine and worship is the claim that Park is God, indeed the only true God, and that his spirit is present in The Church of Heavenly Father, where it can be perceived through a divine perfume and ectoplasm-like manifestations.

 Founders of other successful Korean new religious movements were once members of the Olive Tree.
-These include Victory Altar and Shincheonji, founded in 1981 and 1984 respectively.
-Their theologies have been claimed to be influenced by Park., however, the teachings given through the Chairman Lee of Shincheonji are very different.
-For example, the Chairman Lee has never claimed to be the second-coming Messiah, as no one can be Jesus except Jesus Christ.
-Unlike Mr. Park in 1980, the Chairman Lee believes the Bible is 100% correct (Jn 17:17) and the words of Revelation are being fulfilled without adding or taking away (Rv 22:18-19).
+These include World Mission Society Church of God and Shincheonji, founded in 1985 and 1984 respectively.
+Additionally, the Dongbang Church, Tabernacle Temple, Gospel Evangelical Association, and Eden Revival Association can also be considered sects that originated from the Olive Tree movement.
+Their theologies have been claimed to be influenced by Park.